EduhxH/fullstack-crud/README.md

 - 🗄️ **Prisma ORM** — type-safe database access with schema-first modeling
 - ☁️ **MongoDB Atlas** — cloud-hosted database, zero local setup required
 - 🚀 **Deployed on Render** — live backend available at all times
+- 🖼️ **Photo page** — a dedicated page featuring a photo gallery with a polished glassmorphism UI, built as a joke... but ended up being a great excuse to add more real features to the project
+- 💬 **Public comment system** — anyone can leave a comment on the photo page; comments are persisted in the database and loaded in real time, no authentication required

 ---